Kevin Jung

 Professor of Theological Ethics and Moral Philosophy

-Kevin Jung is Professor of Theological Ethics and Moral Philosophy at Wake Forest University School of Divinity.
-He also serves as a core faculty member in the Bioethics Program in the Graduate School.
-As a Christian ethicist, his scholarly passion lies in showing the enduring relevance of theological concepts and ideas to contemporary moral life by way of elucidating their meanings and significance.
-Jung’s primary research interests cover wide areas of metaethical and metaphysical issues that are also pertinent to theology and science.
-These areas include moral epistemology, moral ontology, action theory, moral psychology, and the relationship between God and morality.
-Currently, he is working on two book projects: one on AI and theological ethics, and the other on divine will and the moral life.
-His all-time favorite thinkers include St. Augustine, John Duns Scotus, Søren Kierkegaard, Simone Weil, and J. R. R. Tolkien.
+Kevin Jung is a Professor of Theological Ethics and Moral Philosophy at the Wake Forest University School of Divinity.
+As a theological ethicist, his scholarly passion lies in demonstrating the enduring relevance of theological concepts and ideas to contemporary moral life by elucidating their meanings and significance.
+His primary research interests encompass a broad range of metaethical and normative issues, including moral epistemology, value theory, moral psychology, action theory, and the philosophy of religion.

 Contact